 I honestly can’t really review this movie properly because the moment it was clear Margot Robbie was playing Sharon Tate I couldn’t concentrate.
 I knew Tarantino’s passion for using gallons of blood in violent scenes and putting two and two together I became really anxious about what was going to happen.
-I actually stopped watching in the middle to continue the next day, it was the first time I ever did that.
-The idea I’d eventually be watching a massacre unnerved me.
+I actually stopped watching… Continue reading Review of Once Upon A Time In Hollywood

 The Marriage Story 10/10

 It’s as if two of the lead characters in the two of the most popular movies in the past few years decided to make a movie that wasn’t for 16 year olds and China.
 It’s a welcome respite because unlike the current rage it’s not a remake, not even a ‘re-imagining’.
-It’s an original telling of a familiar and timeless topic that will always be relevant in any generation most likely in any part of the world and will probably still be true (and difficult to watch because it’s so true), thirty years from now.
-And just because of that and how low the bar has become this movie deserves much praise.
+It’s an original telling… Continue reading The Marriage Story 10/10

 Logan 8.5/10